rhaleblian/pirix/README.md

 ## Removal

     rm -r $HOME/.config/pirix
-    rm $HOME/.mwmrc

 and undo anything you did to $HOME/.xinitrc.

 ## Where is the Toolchest?

 Find a simulacrum by pressing your left mouse button over the desktop root window.

 ## Goodies